maurelio79/brompton/README.md

 A simple web app for Brompton lovers.<br />
 Written in jquery mobile and YQL, this app retrive stuff about Brompton from different web site.

+To test the application go to
+https://build.phonegap.com/apps/516223/share (Scan the code and follow the link) I tested it only on Android.

+Any comment is appreciated.

 <h4>CHANGELOG</h4>

 <p>28/08/2013</p>